codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 toc: true
 ---

-Now that we know the [theory behind Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/), we can see how you can create pipelines for your own project.
+Before reading this page make sure that you are familiar with the [theory behind Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).

 ## Pipeline Concepts

+The aim of Codefresh pipelines is to have re-usable sequences of steps that can be used for different applications (or micro-services) via the use of git triggers.

-The main concepts are shown below:
+All the main concepts are shown below:

 {% include
 image.html